metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_v_sphere_failure_domain_v1beta1_manifest.md

 Optional:

-- `auto_configure` (Boolean) AutoConfigure tags the Type which is specified in the Topology  Deprecated: This field is going to be removed in a future release.
+- `auto_configure` (Boolean) AutoConfigure tags the Type which is specified in the TopologyDeprecated: This field is going to be removed in a future release.

 <a id="nestedatt--spec--topology"></a>